 The Food Hygiene Rating Scheme is operated by our food safety and port health officers in partnership with the Food Standard Agency.

-Food premises are inspected by our food safety officers and during the inspection we check that the hygiene standards meet legal requirements and cover areas such as:
+Our food safety officers inspect food premises.
+During the inspection we check that the hygiene standards meet legal requirements and cover areas such as:

 - how hygienically food is handled - how it’s prepared, cooked, re-heated, cooled and stored